casene/YTdl-quick-download/README.md

 #### Quick Description:

 A pretty simple bash script that downloads a Youtube video, the description file, the JSON info file and subs if avaialable.
 The resulting video and audio files are muxed to an mkv file.
-The file names are then sainitized and moved to a newly created directory with the same name as the downloaded video.
+The file names are then sanitized and moved to a newly created directory with the same name as the downloaded video.

 #### Usage: